-We understand why a brand would want to keep secret it's formulas - no one wants their hard work stolen or replicated!
-But we also believe that consumers need to be made aware of potential health or environmental hazards when using everyday products.
+Before we get started, we want to express how important we, at Unique Camping + Marine, believe it is for companies to be transparent in their packaging, labeling, and ingredients.
+We understand why a brand would want to keep its formulas a secret—no one wants his or her hard work stolen or replicated!
+Nevertheless, we also believe that consumers need to be made aware of potential health or environmental hazards when using everyday products.

-These offenders are often using a technique called “green-washing" where they intentionally (or unintentionally) downplay the dangerous aspects of their products to trick the consumer into believing that their products are safer than they actually are.
+These offenders are often using a technique called “green-washing,” where they intentionally (or unintentionally) downplay the dangerous aspects of their products to trick the consumer into believing that their products are safer than they actually are.

-At Unique you can request an SDS at any time and every product we make (except for one, Tank Odor Eliminator—which has some safety precautions) is completely safe for people, pets, and the environment!
+At Unique you can request an SDS at any time, and every product we make (except for one—Tank Odor Eliminator—which has some safety precautions) is completely safe for people, pets, and the environment!
 You can read more about our ingredients and our commitment to transparency here.

-The biggest issue being that a majority of cleaning products are not regulated by the USDA.
-Because cleaning products are not made for intentional consumption by humans (unlike food, shampoo, body care products) they do not fall into the same realm of regulation.
-Therefore the term “organic” is not regulated strictly in cleaning products and cannot provide an accurate description of what is inside the product.
+The biggest issue is that the majority of cleaning products are not regulated by the USDA.
+Because cleaning products are not made for intentional consumption by humans (unlike food, shampoo, and body care products), they do not fall into the same realm of regulation.
+Therefore, the term “organic” is not regulated strictly in cleaning products and cannot provide an accurate description of what is inside the product.
 For a product to be considered “organic” it has to meet the USDA's standards.
-Most cleaning products often wont fit into this category so it is important to be cautious about cleaning products that claim to be organic and you should look for proper certification.
+Most cleaning products often won’t fit into this category, so it’s important to be cautious about cleaning products that claim to be organic and you should look for proper certification.

-Note: Sometimes companies will use the term “organic” in reference to the fact that their products contain ingredients that are organically found on earth.
+Important note: sometimes companies will use the term “organic” in reference to the fact that their products contain ingredients that are organically found on earth.
 Simply being found on earth doesn't make something safe!
 Arsenic, mercury, asbestos, anthrax, formaldehyde, and even cocaine would qualify as “organic” or as a natural ingredient using this labeling methodology!
 Buyer beware of products that claim to be organic but don't validate their claims with a seal from the organization that certified it as being organic.

-Safe is based purely on the danger to people, animals, and the environment.
-This makes it a little more clear because it is based on tangible dangers that a product may have.
+The term, “safe” is based purely on the danger to people, animals, and the environment.
+This makes it a little clearer, because it’s based on tangible dangers that a product may have.
 All products used for cleaning require a Material Safety Data Sheet (MSDS or SDS) that outlines the ingredients within the product that may be dangerous to people and the environment.
-Truthfully, this is the best way to determine the safety or danger of the product(s) you are looking for more information on.
-It is often why we are quick to offer an SDS to our customers who ask for one.
-It is incredibly important as it is one of the only ways to establish the true safety of a product.
+Truthfully, this is the best way to determine the safety or danger of the product(s).
+This is why we at Unique are often quick to offer an SDS to the customers who ask for one.
+This document is incredibly important, because it’s one of the only ways to establish the true safety of a product.